PrincetonUniversity/oscar/docs/outputs.rst

 comprehensive list of possible outputs.
 All variables are given as deviations from the start year of the simulation (1700).

-TODO(Spencer): Include all possible outputs from the manual, not just the default output diagnostics.

 Simulated variables
 ===================